Earnest Hooton: Biography

 Earnest Albert Hooton was born in Clemansville, Wisconsin, the third child and only son of an English-born Methodist minister married to a Canadian-born woman of Scotch-Irish ancestry.
 He was educated at Lawrence University in Appleton, Wisconsin.
 After earning his BA there in 1907, he won a Rhodes Scholarship to Oxford University, which he deferred in order to continue his studies in the United States.
-He pursued graduate studies in Classics at the University of Wisconsin–Madison, where he received an MA in 1908 and a Ph.D. in 1911 on "The Pre-Hellenistic Stage of the Evolution of the Literary Art at Rome", and then continued on to England.
+He pursued graduate studies in classics at the University of Wisconsin–Madison, where he received an MA in 1908 and a Ph.D. in 1911 on "The Pre-Hellenistic Stage of the Evolution of the Literary Art at Rome", and then continued on to England.
 He applied for and was awarded a Rhodes scholarship, electing to study at Oxford.
 There he assisted in the excavation of Viking boat burials.
 Studying with R.R.
-Marett, he received a diploma in 1912 and with Marett’s strong support he secured a teaching position at Harvard for next four decades.
+Marett, he received a diploma in 1912 and with Marett's strong support he secured a teaching position at Harvard for the next four decades.
 During this time, he was also Curator of Somatology at the nearby Peabody Museum of Archaeology and Ethnology.

 With the beginning of the First World War, he was disqualified from military service due to the nearsightedness, but nonetheless he volunteered for training at the Civilian Military Training Center at Plattsburgh, New York, and became a passable rifleman at 100 yards.
 He also helped revise recruitment standards because too large a number of American immigrants were too short to qualify for service at the time.

+Hooton was elected to the American Academy of Arts and Sciences in 1927.